 He was educated at the University of Sydney (BA (Hons), LLB (Hons)) and the University of Oxford (BPhil, DPhil), as a Rhodes Scholar.

 He has worked in law, academia and politics in Australia.
 He is a co-founder and chair of the Good Lad Initiative, a social enterprise that engages boys and men in discussions about masculinity, sexism and lad culture.
-He plays Australian Rules Football for the University of Oxford during the winter, and village cricket in the summer.
+He is also a Trustee of Aurora UK, an overseas scholarship program for indigenous Australians to attend Oxford and other universities in the UK; and an Academic Advisor to the Weidenfeld Hoffman Trust.

 I teach the Foundations Module.
 This is one of the core modules on the Masters in Public Policy (MPP).
 Its purpose is to introduce students to the fundamental values that both justify and should inform the practice of government; to equip students to identify the moral issues at stake in policy issues; and to help them reason well regarding those issues.
 See here for more.
 The module takes place in Michaelmas term.